J0hans1/IT1901-DiscoGolf/discoGolf/README.md

 * The opportunity to choose a course and start a game
 * Add and remove throws on current hole
 * Go to next and previous hole
-* Submit and save your scorecard when the user is on the last hole
+* Submit and save scorecard when the user is on the last hole